Rust-GCC/gccrs/gcc/config/aarch64/aarch64-simd.md

 	   Example: UN<cc> (a, b) -> UNORDERED (a, b) |
 				     (cm<cc> (isnan (a) ?
 0.0 : a,
 					      isnan (b) ?
 0.0 : b))
-	   We use the following transformations for doing the comparisions: a UNGE b -> a GE b a UNGT b -> a GT b a UNLE b -> b GE a
+	   We use the following transformations for doing the comparisons: a UNGE b -> a GE b a UNGT b -> a GT b a UNLE b -> b GE a